Free standard delivery on £50 spend Extra 15% off via App Earn £15 Credit? Over 205k reviews & 4.4 rated

 What are fibre supplements?

-How do fibre supplements differ from getting fibre through food?
+How do fibre supplements differ from whole food sources?

 When should I take fibre supplements?

-Can I take fibre supplements with other supplements?
+Can I use fibre supplements alongside other supplements?